Public consultation re gaming law review in 2H20: Macau CE

 Apr 20, 2020 Newsdesk Latest News, Macau, Top of the deck

 Macau’s Chief Executive, Ho Iat Seng (pictured), said on Monday that the city’s government is planning to launch in the second half of this year a public consultation over the review of Macau’s gaming law.
-Once the gaming framework law is revised, a fresh public tender process will be launched for gaming rights of the current concessions for the city’s six casino operators.
+Once the gaming framework law is revised, a fresh public tender process will be launched for Macau gaming rights, which are currently held by six casino operators.

 The current licences are due to expire in 2022, but Mr Ho didn’t specify whether a new tender process would be in that expiry year.